-CNVkit attempts to handle chromosomal sex (interchangeably called "gender" in this documentation) correctly throughout the analysis pipelines.
+CNVkit attempts to handle chromosomal sex correctly throughout the analysis pipelines.
 Several commands automatically infer a given sample's chromosomal sex from the relative copy number of the autosomes and chromosomes X and Y; the status log messages will indicate when this is happening.
-In most cases the inference can be skipped or overridden by using the -g/-gender option.
+In most cases the inference can be skipped or overridden by using the -x/-sample-sex option.

-The gender command runs and report's CNVkit's inference for one or more given samples, and can be used on .cnn, .cnr or .cns files at any stage of processing.
+The sex command runs and report's CNVkit's inference for one or more given samples, and can be used on .cnn, .cnr or .cns files at any stage of processing.